erikrose/blessings/docs/pains.rst

 interactively adjustment these colors have made this much more common.

 This may cause your audience to see your intended interface in a wildly different form.
-Your intended presentation may appear "washed out", or even mildly unreadable.
+Your intended presentation may appear mildly unreadable.

-Users are certainly free to customize their colors however they like, but it should be known that displaying ``term.black_on_red("DANGER!")`` to your users may appear as "grey on pastel red", reducing the intended effect of intensity.
+Users are certainly free to customize their colors however they like, but it should be known that displaying ``term.black_on_red("DANGER!")`` may appear as "grey on pastel red" to your audience, reducing the intended effect of intensity.

 256 colors can avoid customization